+As a response to a natural or man-made disaster,

+Facility Name

-As a response to a natural or man-made disaster, ter, - Faci lity Name Hereby agrees that its facilities located at: - eary shelter of students att tending one or more sch nools belonging to the granting of such permissi ions shall prevail: on, the West Seneca C entral School District agrees a. b. c.
-Students on will be given prior to will be supervised by distation will be notified to p trict personnel. n as possible at your location.
-Si gnature Date Ti itle
+Hereby agrees that its facilities located at:

+may be used as a temporary shelter of students attending one or more schools belonging to the West Seneca Central School District.

+In consideration for the granting of such permission, the West Seneca Central School District agrees that the following conditions shall prevail:

+- a.
+Notification will be given prior to student arrival. - b.
+Students will be supervised by district personnel. - c.
+Transportation will be notified to pick up students as soon as possible at your location.

+Signature

+Title